BigWhaleLabs/dosu-invites-contract/README.md

 3. Setup the [etherscan api project][etherscanapi]
 4. Also setup [Alchemy Project][alchemyapps] (Billing information required)
 5. Create `.env` with the environment variables listed below
-6. With a valid .env file in place, first deploy your contract: `yarn deploy`
+6. With a valid .env file in place, first deploy your contract: `yarn deploy`.
+Please notice, that this costs test money, which you can get at the [faucet](https://app.mycrypto.com/faucet)
-7. Wait until contract creation is finished (it might take up to two hours, but usually happens fast, try using other network/API secrets), copy the contract's address.
+7. Wait until contract creation is finished (it might take up to two hours, but usually happens fast, try using other MetaMask account), copy the contract's address.
 Now you can check it here: `https://ropsten.etherscan.io/address/{contractAddress}`
 8. Paste it in to replace `DEPLOYED_CONTRACT_ADDRESS` in this command:

 ```shell